The history of knitting is fascinating!

 History Of Knitting Machines

-It was based on the method of framework knitting, a method of hand knitting but on a special type of loom.
+It was based on the method of framework knitting, a method of hand knitting on a loom.

-Nowadays, knitting machines run on electricity and do almost all of the work.
+Nowadays, knitting machines run on electricity and do most of the work.

-The Raschel knitting machine dates back to the 19th century, knitting lace inexpensivly and quickly fashion.
+- The Raschel knitting machine dates back to the 19th century.

 For more on the old days of the knitting machine, read this article, “A Short History Of The Knitting Machine.”